top of page

 • Make friends and listen to what they're stressed about.
 If you work with a translator, ask their advice -- value their opinion and pay them well.

 • Walk around new neighborhoods, duck into random stores, and be friendly.
 Build a balance for yourself with hobbies and free time to experience and appreciate the country you cover.
-Real life is a much better source of story ideas than the internet.
+Real life is often a better source of story ideas than the internet.
 If something is happening and you're excited to participate, maybe your listeners would want to hear about it too.

 • Learn the language, if at all possible.
 Watch local TV, read local news.
 Don't forget the indie blogs and opposition papers and journals published in minority languages.
 You're covering the WHOLE country, not just the majority or the people who are the easiest to talk to.

 • Check yourself and your bias.
 Look through your coverage and make sure you're reaching out to a representative sample of people.
 Men, women, old and young, right or poor, religious or not.
-To understand a community you have to really listen to and represent people from all sides of the political spectrum.
-You're doing yourself and your listeners a disservice if you don't.
+To understand a community you have to really listen and represent people from all sides of the political spectrum.
+You're doing yourself and your readers a disservice if you don't.
 I actually keep a map of Turkey near my desk, and check off cities that I visit for work so I can see which areas I'm geographically missing.

 • Keep phone numbers.
-Send people the stories they contributed and thank them.
+Send people the stories they contributed to and thank them.
 One, it's the right thing to do.
 Two, one story will often spiral into a new one.
 When you've established contact and trust, it's easy for them to ping you when there's an update.

 #5 - Pitch it!